1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/Project  Continuous_Control/README.md

 * At the end of each episode, we sum the rewards received by each agent (without applying any discount), resulting in a score for each agent.
 This process yields 20 potentially distinct scores, from which we calculate the average.
 * This results in an average score per episode, with the average calculated across all 20 agents.
-* The environment is deemed solved when the moving average of the scores over 100 episodes reaches or exceeds +30.
+* The environment is solved when the moving average of the scores over 100 episodes reaches or exceeds +30.

+# Included in this repository

+* The code used to create and train the Agent, Continuous_Control.ipynb with model Actor and Critic, DDPG Agent, Training NN, and plot of rewards.
+* The trained model in the Saved Model Weight directory
+* A **Report.md** file detailing the development process, the learning Algorithm, and ideas for future work.